Fighting Disease: Ethiopia

 A reward system provided by Health and Development International was established in all endemic areas to improve the detection and reporting of cases.
 A monetary reward induces people with cases to report early and, for the duration of their illness, to remain at a health facility, where they receive three meals a day, a place to sleep, and free medical care until all worms are removed.

-Major constraints on program efforts include: maintaining surveillance throughout the Gambella Region, where districts periodically become inaccessible due to insecurity and heavy rains during the peak transmission season; and migration of people between South Sudan, the most Guinea worm endemic country in the world, and Ethiopia, which poses a risk for continued disease transmission.
+Major constraints on program efforts include: maintaining surveillance throughout Guinea worm-free districts in the Gambella Region, where health extension workers are not engaged in support of the national Guinea worm program, and where districts are periodically inaccessible due to insecurity and heavy rains during the peak transmission season; and migration of people from South Sudan to Ethiopia.